macks26/rise-south-city-dashboard/README.md

 ## Contact

-For questions concerning deployment or any of the documentation/code provided, email macks26@stanford.edu
+For questions concerning deployment or any of the documentation/code provided, email macks26@stanford.edu, ikrement@stanford.edu, or enkhjin@stanford.edu.